 Alleged Violations against Brennan & Clark, Ltd.

-According to PACER, Brennan & Clark, Ltd. began trying to collect a Safeco debt from New York resident Yucklyn Lieufatt in late 2014.
+According to PACER, Brennan & Clark, Ltd. began trying to collect a Safeco debt from a New York consumer in late 2014.
 She strongly disputed the alleged debt and objected to the letters, which stated, in pertinent part:

 If the check is returned as NSF, we will represent via ACH debit, and assess a $30.00 service fee.